epuic/event-ticketing-fullstackapp/README.md

 - **Secure Authentication**: JWT-based authentication and role-based access control
 - **Database Connectivity**: Persistent data storage using MySQL
 - **REST API**: Implementation of a RESTful controller using Spring Boot
-- **Layered Architecture**: Organized into DAO, Repository, Service, and Controller layers
+- **Layered Architecture**: Organized into DAO, Repository, Service and Controller layers

 ---